 The purpose of this laboratory course is to provide exploratory activities in the structures and functions of the human body.
 Course content includes anatomical terminology, chemistry within the body, cells and tissues, study of the various body systems, and homeostasis.

 HONORS ANATOMY AND PHYSIOLOGY

-Course Number: 2000360

-Semesters: 2

-Credit: 1.0

-Prerequisite: At least 90

-in Chemistry and Bio logy; or 80 in

-Honors Chemistry and Honors Biol-
+Prerequisites: At least a 90 in Chemistry and Biology or an 80 in Honors Chemistry and Honors

-ogy